entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

 ### Permissions

-The `permissions` property specifies a list of coupled clientIds and roles that will be bound in Keycloak.
-To find them, open the Keycloak console and navigate to _clients_ → _awesomeplugin-server_ → _Service Account Roles_.
+The `permissions` property specifies a list of coupled `clientIds` and roles that will be bound in Keycloak.
+To find them, open the Keycloak console and navigate to `clients` → `awesomeplugin-server` → `Service Account Roles`.
 ## Widget

-Here is an example of a widget descriptor:
+Here is an example of a Widget descriptor:

-**Widget descriptor.yaml.**
+**Widget descriptor.yaml**

-    code: another_todomvc_widget # The widget identification
+    code: another_todomvc_widget # The Widget identification

     titles: # Widget's Titles
       en: TODO MVC Widget # Title in English
       it: TODO MVC Widget # Title in Italian

-    group: free # The owner group of the widget
+    group: free # The owner group of the Widget

     # Optional.
 The UI Path, where the widget.ftl file will have the customUi content
     customUiPath: widget.ftl

     # Optional.
 The Custom UI
     customUi: >-
-        <h1>My custom widget UI</h1>
+        <h1>My custom Widget UI</h1>

     # Optional.
 The ConfigUI
     configUi:
-      customElement: todomvc-config # The name of the custom-element used to render the configUI
+      customElement: todomvc-config # The name of the custom element used to render the configUI
       resources:
-        - <bundleid>/static/js/main.js # The resources necessary to the custom element to render the configUI, like the code
+        - <bundleid>/static/js/main.js # The resources necessary for the custom element to render the configUI, like the code

 ## Fragment

-Here is an example of a fragment descriptor:
+Here is an example of a Fragment descriptor:

-**Fragment descriptor.yaml.**
+**Fragment descriptor.yaml**

     code: my_fragment # The unique ID

     # Optional.
-The fragment content
+The Fragment content
     guiCode: >-
       "<div>Here the content</div>"

     # Optional.
-A path to a FreeMarker file containing the fragment content.
+A path to a FreeMarker file containing the Fragment content
     guiCodePath: fragment.ftl

 ## Page Template

 Here is an example of a Page Template descriptor:

-**Page Template descriptor.yaml.**
+**Page Template descriptor.yaml**

     code: todomvc_page_template # The Page Template identification
     description: TODO MVC basic page template # The Page Template description